 Be sure to print out the final school summary once all of your students are registered.
 You’ll need to bring your list of registered students to the event in July.

 - To participate in “New Clothes, New Beginnings” Distribution, students must attend a Title I public elementary school and participate in the school’s free or reduced lunch program.* Other designated students in approved partner organizations may also participate.

 - Children must be between 5 and 12 years old.

-[Participating schools and Districts mutually understand and agree that participating in the BTSCD New Clothes New Beginnings/Backpack Buddies Program is restricted for only selected students who not only meet or exceed the BTSCDA guidelines but who, in addition, must either be: (1) eligible to receive the School “Free Lunch” benefit (per the Child Nutrition Programs Income Eligibility Guidelines from the U.S. Department of Agriculture Food and Nutrition Service) because they are at or below 130% of the Federal Income Poverty Level Guideline OR (2) even though not eligible to receive the Free Lunch benefit, BTSCDA can document they are below 150% of the Federal Poverty Level which is the definition for “low-income resident” in the RS 43-1088 “Credit for Contribution to Qualifying Charitable Organization” (formerly titled “Credit for Contribution to Charitable Organization that Provides Assistance to the Working Poor”)]
+[Participating schools and Districts mutually understand and agree that participating in the BTSCD New Clothes New Beginnings/Backpack Buddies Program is restricted for only selected students who not only meet or exceed the BTSCD guidelines but who, in addition, must either be: (1) eligible to receive the School “Free Lunch” benefit (per the Child Nutrition Programs Income Eligibility Guidelines from the U.S. Department of Agriculture Food and Nutrition Service) because they are at or below 130% of the Federal Income Poverty Level Guideline OR (2) even though not eligible to receive the Free Lunch benefit, BTSCD can document they are below 150% of the Federal Poverty Level which is the definition for “low-income resident” in the RS 43-1088 “Credit for Contribution to Qualifying Charitable Organization” (formerly titled “Credit for Contribution to Charitable Organization that Provides Assistance to the Working Poor”)]

 - Send reminders to each family – or make phone calls or home visits – ensure all registered children come to the event.

-- In order to ensure the safe participation of all students, children with special needs including physical limitations and/or behavioral challenges (such as autism, ADHD, etc.) should attend only if they do not require additional chaperones other than registered school chaperone(s).
+- In order to ensure the safe participation of all students, children with special needs including physical limitations and/or behavioral challenges (such as Autism, ADHD, etc.) should attend only if they do not require additional chaperones other than registered school chaperone(s).
 If you feel it is not in the child’s best interest or safety, then the school chaperone may walk through and receive merchandise and school supplies for that child and bring the items back to the school.

 - This day is for the children!
 Absolutely NO parents are allowed to attend Distribution – NO EXCEPTIONS!
 Parents will be asked to leave.
 If your school needs to bring parents as chaperones, they must *not* be related to any of the participating students.
 Some foster care programs will be invited to participate.
 In the event those children must be transported by the foster families and not as a group, the foster parents will be asked to wait in the stadium seating until the children are finished with the activity.

 - Nonprofit and/or social service partners who receive clothes must have children with them.
 Case workers or counselors may not shop for children.